-Whitstable, famed for it’s oysters, beach huts and quintessentially english dolls house shops and restaurants might seem an unlikely place to have an authentic Bengali dining experience.
+Whitstable, famed for it’s oysters, beach huts and quintessentially English shops and restaurants might seem an unlikely place to have an authentic Bengali dining experience.
 Raastawala, having set up business in 2015, and living close by at the time did exactly that at the New Inn on Woodlawn Street.

 When Rinku asked me to come and photograph the supperclub she was having at the New Inn in Whitstable I was only too happy to oblige.
 It was impressive to see how they transformed the space, and the community of the shared dining experience was really special.
 They transported their guests from East Kent to exotic Southern Asia with all the senses.